neulab/ReviewAdvisor/README.md

 ## Relative bias
 Relative bias quantifies the relative favor for certain groups between human reviewers and system reviewers.
-And we define a metric called disparaty difference to measure relative bias.
+And we define a metric called disparity difference to measure relative bias.
 The calculation of disparity difference can be visualized in Fig.5.

 <img src="./fig/disparity_diff.png" width="800" class="center">